Return to top

 These easy healthy pumpkin brownies are not only fudgy, chocolatey, and decadent, but they’re actually healthy too!
 Only 15 minutes of prep time, less than 150 calories per serving, and the perfect fall dessert!

-healthy pumpkin brownies stacked on a white pedestal, with cinnamon, chocolate chips and pumpkin in the background
+Healthy pumpkin brownies stacked on a white pedestal, with cinnamon, chocolate chips and pumpkin in the background.

 Typically when I bake, I try to keep all of the decadent flavors of traditional fudgy brownies, while still making a few healthy swaps to lighten things up just a bit!
 There is still sugar in this recipe, just a little less of it.
 There is still butter, but some of it has been replaced with a healthier alternative.

-The best part is you can enjoy these chocolate pumpkin brownies relatively guilt-free, while still making an amazing dessert from scratch!
+The best part is you can enjoy these healthy chocolate pumpkin brownies relatively guilt-free, while still making an amazing dessert from scratch!
 This recipe is sure to become one of your favorite fall treats to satisfy your sweet tooth!

 🥘 Ingredients

-Canned Pumpkin Puree: Be sure to use pure pumpkin puree and not pumpkin pie filling.
-You can also make your own pumpkin puree (instead of using canned) by taking whole pumpkin, steaming it and pureeing it in a blender.
+• Canned Pumpkin Puree: Be sure to use pure pumpkin puree and not pumpkin pie filling.

 butter and sugar creamed in a bowl

-Pour wet ingredients into dry ingredients.
+Combine Wet And Dry Ingredients: Pour wet ingredients into dry ingredients.
 Stir together with a spatula just until well combined.
 Then pour half of this batter into the other bowl.

 wet and dry ingredients mixed together in a bowl